vmware-tanzu/community-edition/docs/site/content/docs/ref-unmanaged-cluster.md

 `create` is used to create a new cluster.
 By default, it:

-1. Installs a cluster using `kind`.
+1. Installs a cluster using the `kind` provider.
 1. Installs `kapp-controller`.
 1. Installs a core package repository.
 1. Installs a user-managed package repository.